 Political Science and Foreign PolicyWhat is the role of social-scientific theory and evidence in foreign policy design?
 How can political scientists produce knowledge that is useful to foreign policy practitioners?
 How should we train practitioners to make evidence-based foreign policy?

-Foreign Policy Evaluation: Challenges — and Solutions — for Causal Identification and Policy Relevance [Full abstract] [Working draft available on request]
+Foreign Policy Evaluation: Challenges — and Solutions — to the Causal Identification of Foreign Policy Effects [Full abstract] [Working draft available on request]

 Evidence-Based Foreign Policy Design